vividus-framework/vividus-build-system/README.md

       If you use VIVIDUS Artifactory as a caching proxy to download dependencies, then you should configure repositories storing the required dependencies on your side.

+  1. `**/*.min.js` files are removed from exclusions of static code check ensuring that `https://` is used for everything.

+      Fine-tuned exclusions for custom files should be done at the project level.
 </details>